zurdala/space-debris-confs/README.md

 ## Plans

 - To keep this updated
-- To improve the filtering options, so only upcoming events are shown by default and past events are separated
+- To improve the filtering options, so only upcoming events are shown by default and past events are separated (this is done manually as of now)